For part 1 of the Digital VFO click here.

 - A fire at the Renesas semiconductor plant in Tokyo Japan

-The impact of global component shortage has affected many manufactures and sectors who are reliant on their supply chains and at a time when the demand for consumer electronics is at an all time high, it is without doubt a global calamity.
+The impact of the global component shortage has affected many manufactures and sectors who are reliant on their supply chains and at a time when the demand for consumer electronics is at an all-time high, it is, without doubt a global calamity.

 The problem is likely to continue well into 2022 so for now "the chips are well and truly down"!

-I felt compelled to mention the component crisis as it is does affect our hobby and the availability of certain components is now proving to be a problem for myself.
-Last week I went on the RS Components website to order ULN2803A darlington array IC's for the digital VFO I/O board and this is what I was presented with:
+I felt compelled to mention the component crisis, as it does affect our hobby.
+The availability of certain components is now proving to be a problem for myself and delays progress.
+Last week I went on the RS Components website to order ULN2803A darlington array ICs for the digital VFO I/O board and this is what I was presented with:

 Here is an image of the finished VFO controller board showing the top side of the PCB without the display connected: